-In the context of “The Unseen Museum” rotating-object programme and the temporary exhibition “Hadrian and Athens Conversing with an Ideal World“, currently taking place in the Gallery 31a of the Sculpture Collection, the Archaeological Museum of Athens brought to light two unique artefacts from their storerooms.
-Fifteen selected antiquities had already been displayed, and this time the Unseen Museum welcomed Hadrian and Antinous to a meeting 19 centuries after the Emperor visited Athens.
+In the context of “The Unseen Museum” rotating-object programme and the temporary exhibition “Hadrian and Athens Conversing with an Ideal World“, currently taking place in Gallery 31a of the Sculpture Collection, the Archaeological Museum of Athens brought to light two unique artefacts from their storerooms.
+Fifteen selected antiquities had already been displayed, and this time, the Unseen Museum welcomed Hadrian and Antinous to a meeting 19 centuries after the Emperor visited Athens.

 The visitors had the chance to see a colossal bust of Antinous from Patras for the first time and an inscription dedicated to Hadrian from Athens.
 These were presented in the “Hall of the Altar” of the museum from November 2017 to March 2018.

 The nude portrait bust of Antinous was found in 1856 during building works in Patras in the northern Peloponnese, along with a second identical bust of Antinous of similar dimensions and type, which is displayed in room 31a of the museum and currently on show in the temporary exhibition (inv. no. 417).

 Both portraits share the same idealised features and stylistic characteristics typical of many images of Antinous: the broad chest, luscious curls, full lips, straight nose and thick eyebrows, and a melancholic expression with the twist of the head downwards and to the left.
 However, the bust from the storage room looks more youthful than its counterpart and shows damage to its nose, cheek and chin.
 The technical characteristics of both sculptures suggest that they were produced in the same workshop, which is, in all probability, an Attic one.
 However, the exact circumstances of their discovery are not precisely recorded.